Most crashes happen at intersections. To reduce injuries and save lives, B.C. installs safety cameras at intersections where crashes occur frequently.

 The criminal justice system is a foundation of Canadian society.
 It plays an important part in creating a just, peaceful and safe society.
 It does this by maintaining public safety, enforcing laws and protecting people’s rights.
 British Columbia works hard to ensure the best information about the criminal justice system is easily accessible to all British Columbians.

-Learn how to nominate a British Columbia lawyer for a Queen’s Counsel (QC) designation, apply to article with the Ministry of Justice or become a Commissioner for Taking Affidavits.
+Learn how to nominate a British Columbia lawyer for a Queen’s Counsel (QC) designation, apply to article with the Ministry of Attorney General or become a Commissioner for Taking Affidavits.